ray-project/ray/doc/source/ray-core/ray-dashboard.rst

     - Network bytes received for each node and worker.
   * - **Log**
     - Logs messages at each node and worker.
 You can see log files relevant to a node or worker by clicking this link.
+  * - **Stack Trace**
+    - Get the Python stack trace for the specified worker.
+Refer to :ref:`dashboard-profiling` for more information.
+  * - **Flame Graph**
+    - Get a CPU flame graph for the specified worker.
+Refer to :ref:`dashboard-profiling` for more information.

 Jobs View